Blaizzy/Boring_weekends/Deep_Learning/GNNs/README.md

  - [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/introduction.html#id2)(Great libray, great examples and very simplified.
 Which makes it great for beginners). <br>

 The people behind these projects did a fenomenal work.<br>
 Special thanks to **Shirui Pan** one of the authors of the paper (A comprehensive Survey...) for reading my article and let me know.
+And to **Siraj Raval** for making the video.
+I know he made a big mistake, I followed the story, but just like any of us(and Neural Nets) I belive he can learn and improve from that mistake.
+We are only Humans, perfect imperfections.
-And to **Siraj Raval** for making the video, the video was the beginning of my curiosity and interest in GNN, also the first video I watched after he come back and I have to say that was a hell of a come back brother!!!)
+His video about GNNs which came after the apology video he posted, was the beginning of my curiosity and interest in GNN, also the first video I watched after he come back and I have to say that was a hell of a come back brother!!!)

 # Graph Neural Networks(GNNs)
 ![alt text](https://hackernoon.com/drafts/pmhp31xm.png)